adaptive-democracy/hopeful-path/book/adaptive-democracy-for-the-skeptical.md

 This process is designed to reward durable and consistent voting, and to prevent weird strategic swings or surprises right before the deadline.
 Since commitments have to be made more carefully we want to err on the side of choices that are better understood.
 It would likely make sense to *require* every commitment to have some safe "do nothing" option (such as always using the previous document for cyclical commitments or literally "do nothing" for one-time commitments) that accumulates votes *as if* all the non-participating voters selected that option with an equal division of weights across all elections.

-**Compared to other systems** Persistent Voting/Democracy stands out dramatically.
+**Compared to other systems** Adaptive Voting/Democracy stands out dramatically.

 TODO plurality voting, liquid democracy